 We graft our persimmon trees on rootstocks to ensure consistency.
 We mainly use Diospyros lotus rootstocks.
 This rootstock is the best choice for most situations, especially if you have good soil and irrigation, as it grows quickly to maturity and fruit production is early and heavy, and the mature height is not too big.
 This rootstock is not compatible with the non-astringent persimmon varieties.

 We also use Diospyros virginiana rootstocks.
 This American species is a better choice for dry hot climates, as it resists drought, and produces a large tree.
 It is also very cold-hardy.
-However it is more difficult to use in the nursery and produces a tree which is initially slower-growing.
+However it is more difficult to use in the nursery and the tree is initially slower-growing.
 Fruit bud germination is typically two weeks later than the same variety grafted on the Asian species, which is useful in areas with late spring frosts.
 However persimmons grafted on this rootstock also tend to ripen later.

 This variety description was researched and written by Orange Pippin staff.
 Last checked: 2024.